-- Students enrolled in Providence Academy are expected to attend all prescribed classes (i.e. parents and/or students may not choose how many classes to attend). - A record of attendance for each student will be kept.
-The total number of days absent and days present will be recorded on the student's trimester Report Card. - The office must be notified by 8:00 am with the reason for any unplanned absence (sickness, etc.).
+- The office must be notified by 8:00 a.m. with the reason for any unplanned absence (sickness, etc.).
 Absences will be listed as unexcused (i.e. truant) until the parent has communicated with the school regarding the absence.
 Three or more unexcused absences could lead to student probation or expulsion. - The office must be notified as soon as possible of planned absences.
-The office will notify the teacher(s) of the planned absence; however, it is the responsibility of the parent and/or student to communicate with the teacher(s) at least two weeks prior to a planned absence in order that appropriate homework/test arrangements can be made.
-Also note that teachers are not expected to plan beyond 10 consecutive days of absences and that make-up work may be required to be completed by the student upon returning to school. - We recommend that parents plan vacations which coincide with school vacations.
+The office will notify the teacher(s) of the planned absence; however, it is the responsibility of the parent and/or student to communicate with the teacher(s) at least two weeks prior to a planned absence in order that appropriate homework/test arrangements can be made. - We recommend that parents plan vacations which coincide with school vacations.
 Certain subject material can only be learned through class participation and group interaction.
-We realize that vacations offer a certain amount of educational experience, but they cannot replace the skill learned in the classroom. - At the Grammar School, attendance is taken in the student's main classroom at the beginning of the day and adjusted by the office if the student leaves early or comes in late.
+We realize that vacations offer a certain amount of educational experience, but they cannot replace the skill learned in the classroom.

+- At the Grammar School, attendance is taken in the student's main classroom at the beginning of the day and adjusted by the office if the student leaves early or comes in late.
 If a student is gone from school for 3 4 hours in the school day, this is considered a half day absence.
 If a student is gone from school for more than 4 hours in the school day, this is considered a full day absence.
 If a student is gone from school for less than 3 hours in the day, the student is considered present for the day; however, a note is made on the day of the absence and the student would not be eligible for a perfect attendance award.
 This includes arriving at school late or leaving early. - At the Logic & Rhetoric School, attendance is taken each period by the student's teacher and adjusted by the office if the student leaves early or comes in late due to an appointment.
-If a student is gone 3 5 periods of the day, this is considered a half day

-- absence.
-If a student is gone 6 or more periods of the day, this is considered a full day absence. - The school may notify and/or conference with the student's parent when the student has accumulated 10 days of excused/unexcused absences or the equivalent in a school year.
-Ninth through twelfth grade students who accumulate 10 or more excused/unexcused absences in a single course will receive an INC (incomplete) for their course grade, unless exceptions are made at the discretion of the administration.
-The school will use discretion for all cases of absences where they are aware that the student has been under a physician's treatment.
+If a student is gone 3 - 5 periods of the day, this is considered a half day absence.
+If a student is gone 6 or more periods of the day, this is considered a full day absence. - The school may notify and/or conference with the student's parent when the student has accumulated 8 days of absences (Absent), or the equivalent in a school year.
+Per Wisconsin Statute 118.15.3(c), a child enrolled in grades K-12 may not receive more than 10 parent excused absences (Absent) in a school year.
+Ninth through twelfth grade students who accumulate 10 or more absences in a single course will receive an INC (incomplete) for their course grade, unless exceptions are made at the discretion of the administration.